AlicanCeylan/mintycream62/README.md

 - Adding **VIA/Vial compatibility**
 - Designing a **PCB version**

-readme is still under construction. please be patient.
+readme and repository are still under construction. please be patient.
 Thank you !